AndrePatri/SharsorIPCpp/README.md

 - [ ] python bindings with Numpy and PyTorch support
   - [x] bind StringTensor
   - [ ] bind Client and Server: write factory method, so that it's not necessary to have a different name for each different type of data
+  - [ ] write utils method to create a tensor view from a tensor using MMap. this is useful to have only part of a matrix be updated with the shared data.
   - [ ] Numpy support
   - [ ] write some read/write unittests to benchmark performance impacts of additional dynamic allocations in bindings
   - [ ] add python tests to CI